Child Maintenance Appeals

 Tribunal proceedings are similar to other court processes and require appropriate participation and preparation.
 It is vital that you seek help and advice about child support law during the Tribunal process.
 There are strict time frames in which to comply with requests, and a degree of information may have to be submitted prior to any hearing.

 There are no appeal rights against child support debt!

 Only certain decisions have the right of appeal.
 Letters regarding child support arrears, and the enforcement of such debt is not a decision.
 There is no right of appeal against those notifications.

 - A Maintenance Assessment/Calculation

 - A refusal to revise or supersede an existing Assessment/Calculation.

 - There are appeal rights against Paternity, but these are dealt with by a Magistrate Court and not HMCTs.

-- There are limited appeal rights against a Deduction from Earnings Order, but these are also dealt with by a Magistrate Court.
+- There are limited appeal rights against a Deduction from Earnings Order, and Deduction Orders but these are also dealt with by a Magistrate Court.

-If you receive a ‘Decision’ and you believe the information used is incorrect you must contact the Child Support Agency or Child Maintenance Service, in writing within one month to request a Mandatory Reconsideration.
-The details of the dispute is considered and an official Mandatory Reconsideration Notice will be issued.
+If you receive a ‘Decision’ and you believe the information used is incorrect you must contact the Child Maintenance Service, in writing within one month to request a Mandatory Reconsideration.
+For more details about the Mandatory Reconsideration process click here